kojiishi/east_asian_spacing/README.md

 2. Dump files for `fonts/NotoSansCJK.ttc` in the `build/dump/src` directory.
 3. Diff files of each dump file in the `build/dump/diff` directory.

-`diff-ref.sh` creates diff files between two font files using `Dump.py` and compare them with once-reviewed diff files in the `reference` directory.
+`diff-ref.sh` creates diff files between two font files using `Dump.py`, and compare them with once-reviewed diff files in the `reference` directory.
 This tool can visualize differences in subsequent builds.
-`script/build.sh` automatically invokes this script.
+`scripts/build.sh` automatically invokes this script.

 ### Shape Tests

 `Tester.py` can test fonts by shaping several strings and by checking whether the contextual spacing is applied or not.

-`Builder.py` and `NotoCJKBuilder.py` call it automtically
+`Builder.py` and `NotoCJKBuilder.py` call this automtically
 for all fonts they built.